LCRoysterproject/oys_bb_subtidal_summary/script/README.md

 This is the `script` folder.
-These are basic summary scripts for the oyster heights data.
-TSColeman is updating data, then will update scripts.
+These are basic summary scripts for the oyster subtidal data.

+`something.R`: summary statistics and figures for oyster subtidal data